liquuid/liquuidme/src/wp-content/themes/dyad/readme.txt

 == Changelog ==

+= 22 April 2016 =
+* Remove check for is_paged.
+The featured content should display on all pages of posts if enabled, not just the first one.

+= 20 April 2016 =
+* Build out styles for Evenbrite template, so it is usable when used with theme.

 = 5 April 2016 =
 * Tweak z-index on posts to make menu accessible again.
 * Fix issue with site description in banner  no longer displaying when header text is off.
 It's not part of the header so it should still display.